dragontortoise/expressvpn-iptables/readme.markdown

     created by expressvpn-iptables script.
 Once iptables rules are cleared, all traffic don't have any restriction.

+|- expressvpn-iptables.conf : Configuration file.

+|- expressvpn-iptables.conf.template : Template file of the configuration
+  file, expressvpn-iptables.conf.

+|- expressvpn-iptables.local : Local iptables rules file.

+|- expressvpn-iptables.local.template : Template file of the local iptables
+  rules file, expressvpn-iptables.local.

+# Install

+1. Assuming you are inside expressvpn-iptables project directory.
+2. `% mv expressvpn-iptables.conf.template expressvpn-iptables.conf` and
+  edit the config file as needed.
+3. `% mv expressvpn-iptables.local.template expressvpn-iptables.local` and
+  edit the config file as needed.

 # Recommended way of using ExpressVPN and expressvpn-iptables

 1. Turn on your computer.
 Make sure you don't open any programs which will connect to the Internet yet.
+Assuming you are inside expressvpn-iptables project directory.
 2. `% expressvpn connect`
-3. `% ./expressvpn-iptables`
+3. `% sudo ./expressvpn-iptables`
 4. Now you can use the Internet.
 5. If for any reason the ExpressVPN connection is disconnected, you won't be able to use the Internet.
 If you don't want to continue working, you can shutdown your computer now.
 But if not, please continue to step 6.
 6. Close all programs which use Internet connection.
-7. `% ./expressvpn-iptables-flush`
+7. `% sudo ./expressvpn-iptables-flush`
 8. Go to step 2 and repeat the process.